mollie/api-documentation/source/guides/qr-codes.rst

 QR codes also allow your customers to pay without requiring manual input leading to lower error rates.

-In most cases, this works by scanning a QR code during the payment using a dedicated app on a phone.
-For example, Bitcoin payments support a QR code that can be scanned using a wallet app.
+In most cases, this works by scanning a QR code during the payment process using a dedicated app on a phone.
+For example, iDEAL payments support a QR code that can be scanned using the iDEAL app or directly from within the banking app.
 The customer then completes the transaction from his or her mobile device.

 How do QR codes work?
 ---------------------